Public health funerals

-If the person had left paperwork or advised family or friends that they wanted to be buried suitable arrangements for burial will be made.
+If the person had left paperwork or told family or friends that they wanted to be buried suitable arrangements for burial will be made.

 In either case a time will be allocated within the crematorium chapel for family and friends to pay their respects.
-It may not be possible for the council to ascertain if the deceased was religious or non-religious but we are happy to liaise with family and friends and should they wish to arrange for a minister or officiant to take the service they will be able to do so at their own expense.
+It may not be possible for the council to ascertain if the deceased was religious or non-religious but we are happy to liaise with family and friends.
+If they wish to arrange for a minister or officiant to take the service they will be able to do so at their own expense.
 If a minister or officiant is chosen we would advise that they are given the opportunity to speak to family and friends before the service to make the service a bespoke and personal one.
 If a burial has been decided on then a service can be held at the graveside and it is only normally the lack of a memorial that distinguishes the grave.
-No memorial is permitted on the grave unless the Exclusive Right of Burial is purchased.
+No memorial is permitted on the grave unless the exclusive right of burial is purchased.

 What happens to the person's property and personal effects?